Udhana–Navsari Highway

 The Udhana–Navsari Highway, colloquially the "U.N.
 Road", connects the city of Surat with Navsari, the capital of Parsi headquarters in the state of Gujarat, India.
 It is a major artery of commerce and public transport, and is witnessing a major construction boom along its route to Navsari.
+In July 2025, some of the main roads including in Navsari, were closed temporarily due to heavy rains.
+In June 2025, a flyover was also planned on the Surat-Navsari road at Udhana tran rasta at a cost of Rs.89.1 crore.